arbor-sim/arbor/doc/python/decor.rst

 .. py:class:: decor

-    A decor object contains a description of the cell dynamics, to be applied to a morphology when used to instantiate a :py:class:`cable_cell`
+    A decor object contains a description of the cell dynamics to be applied to a morphology when used to instantiate a :py:class:`cable_cell`

     .. method:: __init__()